mrafee113/tldr-sh-client/README.md

 The client caches a copy of the tldr pages under $(cache_dir) By default, cached copies will be refreshed after $(cache_days) days.
+If there's any markdown files in ~/.cache/tldr/user (or the path in ~/.tldr.userpath), those files take higher priority compared to the webcache markdown files; unless --webcache is provided.

 Examples:
 	Show an overivew of unzip: